jczarnecki014/ENIGBITMOVE/README.md

 # ENGIBITMOVE

 ENIGBITMOVE ?
 What this name should suggest ?
 So..., i also don't know why i choosed this name...
-Likely cause was, that i have changed conception on this program a lot of thime in the proces of crating..
+Likely cause was, that i have changed conception of this program a many time in the proces of creating..
 Anyway main mision of this program is seacure your files during uploading betwenn others devices.